nebari-dev/nebari-docs/docs/docs/how-tos/nebari-azure.md

 stored at path=/tmp/NEBARI_DEFAULT_PASSWORD
 ```
 :::tip
-MacOS generates a programmatic directory stored in `/private/var` and defines the `$TMPDIR` environment variable for locating the system temporary folder.
-We advise the user to look for the `NEBARI_DEFAULT_PASSWORD` file in the following  `/var/folders/xx/xxxxx/T` path.
+The main `temp` folder on a MacOS system can be found by inspecting the value of `$TMPDIR`.
+This folder and its files are not meant to be user-facing and will present you with a seemingly random directory path similar to `/var/folders/xx/xxxxx/T`
 :::

 You can see that Nebari is generating a random password for the root user of Keycloak.
-This password is stored in a temporary file and will be used to authenticate to the Keycloak server once Nebari's infrastructure is fully deployed.
+This password is stored in a temporary file and will be used to authenticate to the Keycloak server once Nebari's infrastructure is fully deployed, in order to create the first user accounts for administrator(s).

 The generated `nebari-config.yaml` is the configuration file that will determine how the cloud infrastructure and Nebari is built and deployed in the next step.
-But at this point it’s just a text file.
-You could edit it manually if you are unhappy with the choices, or delete it and start over again.
+Since it is a simple text file, you can edit it manually if you are unhappy with the choices you made during initialization, or delete it and start over again by re-running `nebari init`.

-For additional information about the `nebari-config.yaml` file and extra flags that allow you to configure the initialization , see the [Understanding the nebari-config.yaml file](/tutorials/overview.md) documentation.
+For additional information about the `nebari-config.yaml` file and extra flags that allow you to configure the initialization process, see the [Understanding the nebari-config.yaml file](/tutorials/overview.md) documentation.

 ## Deploying Nebari

-Finally, with the `nebari-config.yaml` created, Nebari can be deployed for the first time:
+With the `nebari-config.yaml` configuration file now created, Nebari can be deployed for the first time:

 ```bash
 nebari deploy -c nebari-config.yaml
 ```
-The terminal will prompt you to press `[enter]` to check auth credentials, which were added in the previous step by the initialization command.
-Once authenticated, the infrastructure deployment process will start and might take around a couple minutes to complete.
+The terminal will prompt you to press `[enter]` to check the authentication credentials that were added as part of the preceding `nebari init` command.
+Once Nebari is authenticated, it will start its infrastructure deployment process, which will take up to a couple of minutes to complete.

-Once you reach stage `04-kubernetes-ingress` you will be prompted to set the **A/CNAME** records manually for your registered domain name.
+Once you reach the stage `04-kubernetes-ingress` stage of the deploy process you will be prompted to set the **A/CNAME** records manually for your registered domain name.
 Please follow the instructions in the [Nebari DNS](/how-tos/domain-registry.md) section for more information regarding the domain `A/CNAME` records and how to automatically generate them.

 If the deployment is successful, you will see the following output:
 ```bash